coderamen666/srd-v3.5-md/spells/spells-m-o.md

 The transmuted creature becomes wiser.
 The spell grants a +4 enhancement bonus to Wisdom, adding the usual benefit to Wisdom-related skills.
-Clerics, druids, paladins, and rangers (and other Wisdom-based spellcasters) who receive *owl's wisdom* do not gain any additional bonus spells for the increased Wisdom, but the save DCs for their spells increase.
+Clerics, druids, paladins, and rangers (and other Wisdom-based spellcasters) who receive *owl’s wisdom* do not gain any additional bonus spells for the increased Wisdom, but the save DCs for their spells increase.

 *Arcane Material Component:* A few feathers, or a pinch of droppings, from an owl.

-## Owl's Wisdom, Mass
+## Owl’s Wisdom, Mass

 -   Transmutation
 -   **Level:** Clr 6, Drd 6, Sor/Wiz 6